last9/openapm-nodejs/README.md

 ```

 # Grafana Dashboard View
-1. Import [this](./APM%20Dashboard-1692794131428.json) dashboard into your grafana
+1. Import [this](./APM%20Dashboard-1692794131428.json) dashboard into your Grafana
-2. Select your datasource
+2. Select your data source
 3. Save the dashboard

 ![APM Dashboard](images/apm-dashboard-1.png)